 10 Salaries and pension, health plan, group insurance, sick leave, vacation and other benefits shall be provided to employees of the Commission on the same basis and scales as these are provided in the Department of the Attorney General [Justice].

-12 No person employed by the Commission may be a candidate in a municipal, provincial or federal election or otherwise engage in any activity which would interfere with his employment by the Commission without prior approval from the Commission.
+12 No person employed by the Commission may be a candidate in a municipal, provincial or federal election or otherwise engage in any activity which would interfere with their employment by the Commission without prior approval from the Commission.

-13 No person who is a member of a city, town or municipal council, shall be employed by the Commission unless the Commission indicates by resolution it is satisfied that the duties of that office would not interfere with his employment.
+13 No person who is a member of a city, town or municipal council, shall be employed by the Commission unless the Commission indicates by resolution it is satisfied that the duties of that office would not interfere with their employment.

 14 No person who is a member of the House of Assembly or the House of Commons shall be employed by the Commission.